kimberli/new-grad-offers/README.md

 ## Dimensions for evaluation
 Here are some pieces of information you should gather (and questions you can ask to get them) at various phases of your interview/offer process.
-Use your best judgment about who would be best positioned to answer your questions and when it would be appropiate to ask them.
+Use your best judgment about who would be best positioned to answer your questions and when it would be appropriate to ask them.
 You certainly don't need to ask all of these, but it's good to have a general sense of the answers to the ones that are important to you.

 ### Business